New movies to stream this week: ‘Deep Water,’ ‘Windfall’ and more

 Noomi Rapace stars in “Black Crab,” a Swedish action thriller about a soldier who agrees to transport a top-secret cargo across a frozen sea to prevent an apocalyptic war and save her daughter.
 TV-MA.
 Available on Netflix.
 In Swedish with subtitles.
 104 minutes.

 “The Torch” documents blues legend Buddy Guy’s long mentorship of guitar player Quinn Sullivan, who has been a protege of the now 85-year-old Guy since Sullivan was a child.
-The San Francisco Chronicle calls the film a “worthy celebration” of Guy’s life and career.
+The New York Times says: “Any opportunity to spend almost two hours in the company of Buddy Guy is an opportunity not to be missed.”
 Unrated.
 Available on demand.
 107 minutes.

 In “Windfall,” Jason Segel plays a thief who breaks into the empty vacation home of an arrogant tech billionaire, only to take the owner (Jesse Plemons) and his wife (Lily Collins) hostage when the two show up for an unplanned getaway.
 R. Available on Netflix.
 Contains strong language throughout and some violence.
 92 minutes.